How to Hang Christmas Lights (Safely and Easily)October 13, 2011

 1. Locate your power sources

 You need to make sure you have power, or can get power, to the items/areas you want to light.
 You may want to look into getting a domestic electrician to sort out any problem you may have.
 Common places for outlets is by the front or back door, under eaves, in the garage, or you might have one out in a landscape bed.
 Try to avoid running extension cords over sidewalks and driveways, as they can be a tripping hazard, and driving over them can damage the cord.
 If you cannot get power to something you want to light, you might want to consider having an electrician put in an outlet where you need it, or make the decision not to light it.
+If you do decide to bring in an electrician, you might also want to consider having an electrical inspection survey and review, if you’re in the Spitalfields area.

 Having accurate measurements is key to knowing how many lights you will need.
 Not measuring ahead of time, or inaccurate measurements, will result in you not having the correct amount of product to finish the job.
 This is also very important for rooflines, as the product you select, may be somewhat based on the length you need.